neilg63/astro-calc/README.md

 ### POST /transposed-transition-sets

-This shows the projected transitions of any celestial body positions transposed onto the current or referenced time and place.
-It may be used for natal transitions.
+This shows the current and transposed transitions of any celestial body positions.
+It may be used for natal transitions based on the positions of the sun, moon and planets at someone's time and place of birth.
+The response shows transitions and day periods (between sun rise and sun set) over three days centred on the referenced date.
+This endpoint may be used to transform data captured with GET /chart-data .

 JSON payload parameters:

-* dt: referenced date-time
+* dt: referenced date-time.
+It defaults to the current date.
 * geo: current lat,lng coordinates
-* positions: set of BodyPos objects with lng, lat, lngSpeed and key for each historical body.
+* positions: set of BodyPos objects with lng, lat, lngSpeed and key attributes for each historical body.
-* geo2: historical lat, lng coordinates
+* geo2: historical lat, lng coordinates (for reference purposes only)
 * tzs: time zone offset in seconds to calculate midnight

+#### Reesponse

+* currentTransitions: array of current transition items (centred on the current or referenced time)
+* transposedTransitions: array of transition items based on historical coordinates transposed onto the current night sky
+* periods: Sequence of day and night periods defined by sun rise and sun set

 ### GET /test-transitions